SamuelMarks/evm/README.md

 ## Usage

-The **lachesis_addr** option specifies the endpoint where the consensus node is listening
+The **dag1_addr** option specifies the endpoint where the consensus node is listening
 to the VM.

 The **proxy_addr** option specifies the endpoint where the VM is listening for consensus events.